Dover-Foxcroft, Maine

 Fax: (207) 564-7881

-The Dover-Foxcroft Police Department lobby is open during the week to assist the public.
+The Dover-Foxcroft Police Department has officers on duty 24/7 and our department lobby is staffed during the week to better assist the public.

-If your ring the bell and no one answers the door please be patient as we might be on the phone.
+If your ring the bell and no one answers the door please be patient as we might be on the phone or in another part of the office.

 Our Mission...